lulav/LRS_Documentation/docs_tutorials/drone/drone.md

 Communication via uXRCE-DDS (PX4 version `1.14.0`).
 The repository contains launch file which launch:
 1. Gazebo simulation (headless / gui options available).
-2. A PX4 instans which control the simulated drone.
+2. A PX4 instance which control the simulated drone.
 3. DDS agent for ROS 2 - PX4 communication.
 4. An Offboard node which sends setpoints for the control system.